Fritz Diez: German Democratic Republic

 Fritz Diez (second from the left) in 1966.

 Diez returned to the Soviet-administered Meiningen in 1946.
 He worked in the municipal theater, first as an actor and later as a director and an artistic director.
 In 1947, he was appointed its manager.
 During 1952, he made his debut on screen in the DEFA film Shadow Over The Islands.
 He appeared in some twenty films until the end of his career, as well as in several television productions.

 In 1954, Diez left Meiningen, remaining an honorable member of the theater, and instead took the position of the Halle National Theater's manager.
-On 1958 he joined the Dresden Theater as an actor and a director.
+In 1958, he joined the Dresden Theater as an actor and a director.
 During the 1960s, he performed and directed plays in the Volksbühne and in the Deutsches Theater.
 Diez was also a member of the German Shakespeare Society.

 The figure of Hitler, which he first portrayed in the Meiningen Theater during 1947, was described by Diez as an "ungrateful role which always seemed to pursue me."
-He played the character on screen and in television in ten different productions - among them Ernst Thälmann - Führer seiner Klasse (1955), I, Justice, Frozen Flashes (both 1967), Liberation (1970-1), Seventeen Moments of Spring (1973), Take Aim (1974) and Soldiers of Freedom (1977).
+He played the character on screen and in television in ten different productions – among them Ernst Thälmann - Führer seiner Klasse (1955), I, Justice, Frozen Flashes (both 1967), Liberation (1970–1971), Seventeen Moments of Spring (1973), Take Aim (1974) and Soldiers of Freedom (1977).
 Dilara Ozerova - the wife of Yuri Ozerov, who directed Liberation - claimed that Diez was reluctant to accept the invitation to depict Hitler in her husband's film series, fearing typecasting, but had to accept it as a "Party mission".
 Author Charles P. Mitchell wrote that the actor was "Eastern Europe's equivalent to Bobby Watson in terms of the frequency of his Hitler appearances."

 In 1971, Diez received the Patriotic Order of Merit in silver.
 On 9 October 1979, shortly before his death, he was awarded the title of an Honorary Citizen of Meiningen.